-As mentioned previously, important elements of the CP IPA incentive program include: 1) the provision of real-time information to the fleet concerning areas of relatively high Chinook salmon abundance; and 2) designated time-area closures for vessels with Chinook bycatch rates higher than 75% of the base rate.
+As mentioned previously, important elements of the CP IPA incentive program include: (1) the provision of real-time information to the fleet concerning areas of relatively high Chinook salmon abundance; and (2) designated time-area closures for vessels with Chinook bycatch rates higher than 75% of the base rate.
 Over time, data on Chinook bycatch rates on the fishing grounds has revealed certain patterns, with the highest bycatch rates occurring in predictable areas at certain times of the year.
 Another qualitative metric of the effectiveness of the Incentive Plan Agreement is the spatial contraction of the fishery since Amendment 91 took effect.
-Figure 8 shows all CP trawl locations between 2008 and 2010 during the period where Chinook are most often present on the EBS shelf (September-February).
-The blue dots represent AFA CP trawl locations during 2008-2010 (pre-Amendment 91), and demonstrates that fishing effort was generally spread out over a larger area, with the darkest blue (most intensive fishing effort) in some areas that are currently closed altogether.
-The red dots represent AFA CP haul locations from 2022-2023.
+Figure 9 shows all CP trawl locations between 2008 and 2010 during the period where Chinook are most often present on the EBS shelf (September-February).
+The blue dots represent AFA CP trawl locations during 2008-2010 (pre-Amendment 91), and demonstrates that fishing effort was generally spread out over a larger area, and evidence of some fishing effort in areas that are currently closed or avoided altogether.
+The orange dots represent AFA CP haul locations for the September through February period for the years 2022-2024.

-A close examination of the trawl locations in space and time, their bycatch rates, and the bycatch performance of all CP IPA vessels shows clearly that the vessels have changed their fishing strategy to avoid Chinook bycatch.
-The most salient feature of this changed approach was for vessels to locate initial fishing operations away from the outer margins of the shelf, particularly in the A-season.
+A close examination of the trawl locations in space and time, their bycatch rates, and the bycatch performance of all CP IPA vessels demonstrates that the vessels have changed their fishing strategy to avoid Chinook bycatch.
+The most salient feature of this changed approach was for vessels to locate initial fishing operations away from the outer margins of the shelf, particularly in the A season.
 Depending on the locations of pollock concentrations, any profitable movement of fishing to deeper water has been accomplished via a deliberate, slow, and cautious progression while maintaining awareness of information about Chinook concentrations within the area.
 Evidence of local Chinook concentrations generally caused vessels fishing in deep water to move fishing to more shallow grounds.
-This behavior was most pronounced during the A-season and occurred in multiple areas when trawl bycatch rates showed high concentrations of salmon, as e.g., when schools of Chinook salmon move into a local area to feed.
+This behavior was most pronounced during the A season and occurred in multiple areas when trawl bycatch rates showed high concentrations of salmon - e.g., when schools of Chinook salmon move into a local area to feed.

-Figure 8.
-Pollock CP trawl locations between September 1st and February 28th for the years 2008-2010 (blue), 2023-2024 (red).
+Figure 9.
+Pollock CP trawl locations between September 1st and February 28th for the years 2008-2010 (blue), 2022-2024 (orange).

 As mentioned in the above paragraph, an important component of changing CP fishing behavior after Amendment 91 is fishing depth, because Chinook salmon are known to occur in deeper areas along the EBS shelf.

 Comparing effort, pollock and Chinook catches in the few years prior to Amendment 91 and the most recent years fishing effort, there has been a clear reduction in the amount of fishing effort at depths greater than 130 fathoms, where a large portion of Chinook bycatch has typically been encountered.
-In recent years, most A-season fishing has occurred at depths less than 50 fathoms and roe recovery has been significantly reduced as the target fish size and age typically declines in shallower waters.
-Catcher Processor vessels were able to target pollock in the deeper off shelf waters outside Dutch Harbor in the A season of 2024 while maintaining Chinook bycatch rates well below the base rate of 0.035.
-This was considered an anomalous bycatch pattern and leads us to believe that Chinook distributions may be changing, or at a minimum, are becoming less predictable.
+In recent years, most A season fishing has occurred at depths less than 50 fathoms and roe recovery has been significantly reduced as the target fish size and age typically declines in shallower waters.
+Catcher-processor vessels were able to target pollock in the deeper off shelf waters outside Dutch Harbor in the A season of 2024 while maintaining Chinook bycatch rates significantly below the base rate of 0.035 Chinook per ton of pollock.
+This was considered an anomalous bycatch pattern and leads us to believe that Chinook distributions may be changing, or at a minimum are becoming less predictable.